kalmykovalexandr/EasyShop/README.md

 - `JWT_TTL_MINUTES` – token lifetime in minutes (defaults to `60`).
 - `AUTH_URL` – base URL of the auth service for the API gateway.
 - `PRODUCT_URL` – base URL of the product service for the API gateway.
-- `ORDER_URL` – base URL of the order service for the API gateway.
+- `PURCHASE_URL` – base URL of the purchase service for the API gateway.
-- `PRODUCT_BASE_URL` – product service URL used by the order service.
+- `PRODUCT_BASE_URL` – product service URL used by the purchase service.

 ## Production setup